Phumint/wro_3id/README.md

   - Inaccurate sensor data due to hard-coded implementation, leading to unreliable performance.
   - High development time and complexity outweighed benefits given the camera’s sufficiency for basic navigation.
 - Outcome: The LiDAR was abandoned in favor of the camera, which provided adequate sensing for the robot’s requirements within the project’s constraints.

-### DC Motor Encoder

-- Type: Incremental encoder attached to the DC motor.
-- Purpose: Provides feedback on motor speed and position for precise control.
-- Rationale for Selection:
-  - Available in lab storage, reducing costs.
-  - Enables closed-loop control, improving navigation accuracy (e.g., maintaining consistent speed or distance traveled).
-- Usage: The encoder sends pulse signals to the Raspberry Pi (via GPIO or the motor driver’s interface), allowing the system to monitor wheel rotation and adjust motor commands for accurate movement.

----

-## Wiring Diagram

-The wiring diagram illustrates the power and signal connections between components, ensuring clarity and professionalism.
-Key features include:

-- Color Coding: Red for positive power lines, black for ground, and other colors (e.g., blue, yellow) for signal lines.
-- Connectors: JST or XT60 connectors for high-current paths (battery to motor driver), and pin headers for low-current signal connections.
-- Labels: Each wire and component is labeled for easy identification.
-- Safety Features: A fuse at the battery output and proper grounding to prevent electrical issues.

----

 ## Bill of Materials (BOM)